 It was a short cruise from Juneau to Skagway and the weather was brightening up.
 In Skagway we took the Snow Summit Yukon train that left from dockside and it traveled up the same route the original gold prospectors had followed.
 When booking make sure to ask for the train with the wheelchair accessible car on it, our planning was better with this excursion.
 There was a guide who gave information during the trip who gave great insight into what the prospectors went through in their search for gold.
 The train traveled up to Canada and turned around and passed an old border crossing that was no longer in use, North West Mounted Police.
 The tracks were at precarious heights, it went through tunnels, and gave amazing views.
 This excursion became one of the most memorable things we did on our Alaska trip.
 After the train excursion we walked around Skagway and had lunch at the Skagway Brewing Company and enjoyed a good lunch there.

 When we reached Glacier Bay the Noordam did a slow entry and turn around making it really easy to view the glacier.
 We could hear it calving and could see the sheets of ice fall away from the glacier front.
 Johns Hopkins Glacier is about 1-mile wide, 250 feet high, and 200 feet deep at the water line.
-In 1750 this glacier was 65 miles down the inlet at the ocean mouth but as I have come to understand it is now an advancing glacier, good on ya.
+In 1750 this glacier was 65 miles down the inlet at the ocean mouth but as I have come to understand it is now an advancing glacier.

 The next day we were at sea and when we entered Johnstone Straight which separates Vancouver Island from mainland British Columbia it was a gorgeous afternoon sitting on the back deck with tree covered hillsides leaving the waters edge and going up into a beautiful blue sky.